RawadHaidar/GA-local-web-app/README.md

 - path_provider Documentation
 - csv Documentation

+### Esp8266 coding

+The project directory also includes the arduino code, used for coding the ESP8266 NodeMCU.

 #### Contributions

 Contributions are welcome!
 Feel free to open issues or submit pull requests.